The fight over Rep. Ilhan Omar exposed deep divisions in the Democratic caucus

 "We need to be focusing on the campaign promises we made and our legislative objectives rather than this," said Kristen Hawn, a Democratic strategist who works with moderate Blue Dog Democrats.
 "There’s a lot of good that’s happening, and a lot of members who are working across the aisle to get things done and they’re not necessarily getting the attention that they deserve.
 It’s getting overshadowed by a few members who are getting coverage that’s not proportional."

-Instead, factions of Democrats spent most of the week brawling with each other over who had the right to be most offended, with many of their colleagues just praying for a quick cessation of hostilities.
+Instead, factions of Democrats spent most of the week brawling with one another over who had the right to be most offended, with many of their colleagues just praying for a quick cessation of hostilities.

 Generally speaking, the battle pitted older, white Jewish lawmakers and their allies against younger lawmakers and those who are more liberal on U.S. policy in the Middle East.
 Democratic leaders were caught between the two sets, reluctant to anger the former by letting the whole thing go or the latter by condemning Omar.